apideck-libraries/portman/examples/testsuite-content-tests/readme.md

-# OpenApi Postman test suite generation - Content Tests
+# OpenAPI Postman test suite generation - Content Tests

 In the "[examples/testsuite-contract-tests](https://github.com/apideck-libraries/portman/tree/main/examples/testsuite-contract-tests)" example, we explained the default generated Postman contract tests.

 This example focuses on the extension of the contract test suite with specific content tests.
 While the contract tests focusses on the validation of the request/response properties, the "content tests" focusses on validating the actual values of the API.

-_use-case_: convert OpenApi to Postman with a range of Postman tests automatically generated, extended by content tests, where we validate the response values.
+_use-case_: convert OpenAPI to Postman with a range of Postman tests automatically generated, extended by content tests, where we validate the response values.

 ## CLI usage